OSGeo/gdal/gdal/doc/source/programs/gnmmanage.rst

 .. option:: connect <gfid_src> <gfid_tgt> <gfid_con>

-    Make a topological connection, where the gfid_src and gfid_tgt are vertexes and gfid_con is edge (gfid_con can be -1, so the system edge will be inserted).
+    Make a topological connection, where the gfid_src and gfid_tgt are vertices and gfid_con is edge (gfid_con can be -1, so the system edge will be inserted).

     Manually assign the following values: